saarraz/clang-concepts-roadmap/README.md

 2. Add a new "ConceptDecl" AST node which represents a concept declaration.
     - inherits from TemplateDecl and not RedeclarableTemplateDecl, because concepts are not redeclarable.
-    - stores an Expr * representing the constraint expression in the function's body.
+    - stores an Expr \* representing the constraint expression in the function's body.
-    - has a FoldingSetVector of already "instantiated" concepts with specified arguments called "ConceptSpecialization" which is not a Decl but simply a "cache entry" if you will.
 > Addressed in D40381

 3. Add code to parse "ConceptDecl"s.
 > Addressed in D40381

-4. Add a new "ConceptSpecializationExpr" expression which is a concept name with template arguments, which stores a pointer to ConceptTemplateDecl and a ConceptSpecialization.
+4. Add a new "ConceptSpecializationExpr" expression which is a concept name with template arguments, which stores a pointer to ConceptDecl and a TemplateArgumentListInfo.
-    - when a ConceptSpecializationExpr is created without dependent template arguments, it is actually resolved to an existing "ConceptSpecialization" or creates one if it is not yet present.
+    - when a ConceptSpecializationExpr is created without dependent template arguments, it is evaluated for satisfaction, the value stored within the object.
     - translate during constant evaluation and code generation to a bool.
+> Addressed in D41217

 5. Add code to parse "ConceptSpecializationExpr"s.
+> Addressed in D41217

-*  There was already a "RequiresClause" field (by means of TrailingObjects) added to TemplateParameterList.
+-  There was already a "RequiresClause" field (by means of TrailingObjects) added to TemplateParameterList.

-*  There was already a "ConstrainedTemplateDeclInfo" struct which contains a TemplateParameterList and a ConstraintExpression added to TemplateDecl.
+-  There was already a "ConstrainedTemplateDeclInfo" struct which contains a TemplateParameterList and a ConstraintExpression added to TemplateDecl.
    Keep that for later caching a combined constraint expression with both the requires clause, constraints arising from constrained template parameters (a.k.a template<Callable C>), and from trailing requires clauses on functions (a.k.a void foo() requires sizeof(int) == 4).

 6. Remove ConstrainedTemplateDeclInfo from TemplateDecl constructors and instead create one in the constructor if there are any associated constraints in the TemplateParameterList passed in.